 What did you learn on the course?
 What modules have you enjoyed the most?

-The most interesting thing that we have been really learning about is how to apply commercial law in multi-jurisdictional scenarios.
+The most interesting thing that we have been learning about is how to apply commercial law in multi-jurisdictional scenarios.
 My favourite module so far has been the Law of International Business Associations.
 We got to pick a jurisdiction of our choice and advise a hypothetical client on how to set up business in this jurisdiction, which I really enjoyed.
 There were presentations involved along with essays, which I really enjoyed.

 What is unique about the LLM International Commercial Law?